The tutorial shows how to create HTML-based emails by inserting the code in any version of Outlook 365, 2021, 2019, 2016 and lower.

 Problems with inserting HTML in Outlook 365 – 2016

-When it comes to adding HTML into modern versions of Outlook 365 – 2016, users may encounter a few challenges.
+When it comes to creating HTML emails in modern versions of Outlook 365 – 2016, users may encounter a few challenges.

 After crafting an awesome HTML design in your chosen editor, the next step is to integrate it into an Outlook message.
 Unfortunately, the straightforward method of copy-pasting is not viable, as it tends to distort the HTML structure, leading to a less than desirable outcome.

-In Outlook 2013 and earlier versions, there was a convenient Insert as Text option within the Attach File dialog, making it easy to include HTML content in emails.
-Insert HTML into Outlook email.
+In Outlook 2013 and earlier versions, there was a convenient Insert as Text option within the Attach File dialog, which made easy to include HTML content in emails.

 Fortunately, you can still bring back the classic Attach File feature to your Outlook.
 This will enable you to embed HTML content directly into a message, retaining all intended formatting and visual flair.
 The next sections show how you can do it.